NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 2. **Implement StateChart**: Develop the root StateChart that manages the FSMs.
 3. **Integrate with Game Environment**: Ensure the agent's FSMs and StateChart are fully integrated with the game's runtime environment.
 4. **Testing and Iteration**: Conduct thorough testing and iterate based on performance and user feedback.
+5. **Implement Membrane Layer**: Develop the membrane layer to manage FSM creation and removal based on the agent's learning and behavior evaluation.

 ## Code Snippets